techsayright/aws-msk/README.md

 # poc-4-cdc
-Fully reproducible, Dockerized, step-by-step, demo on how to stream tables from Postgres to Kafka/KSQL to s3 bucket
+Fully reproducible, Dockerized, step-by-step, demo on how to stream tables from Postgres to Kafka/KSQL to redshift

 to run------------